 The judge or marital master makes the final determination after considering the GAL's recommendation along with all of the other evidence presented in the case.

 - For appointment in Family Division cases of divorce, legal separation, or parental Rights and responsibilities, guardians ad litem must be board certified in the Superior Court.

-- For appointment in Family Division cases of juvenile delinquency, children in need of services, abuse and neglect, or domestic violence, guardians ad litem must be board certified in the District Court.
+- For appointment in Family Division cases of juvenile delinquency, children in need of services, abuse and neglect, or domestic violence, guardians ad litem must be board certified in the District Division.

-- For appointment in Family Division cases of termination of parental rights, guardianship of minors, or adoption, guardians ad litem must be board certified in the Probate Court.
+- For appointment in Family Division cases of termination of parental rights, guardianship of minors, or adoption, guardians ad litem must be board certified in the Probate Division.

-The following guardians ad litem are certified in Probate, District and Superior Courts and are qualified for appointment in ALL Family Division case types.
+The following guardians ad litem are certified in the Probate Division, the District Division, and Superior Courts and are qualified for appointment in ALL Family Division case types.